 The EU’s €673bn Recovery and Resilience Facility (RRF) provides a unique opportunity to bring forward much-needed public investments for the implementation of the European Green Deal.
 EU leaders agreed that recovery spending would need to effectively support the green transition, with 37% of member state plans earmarked for green investments.
 The Green Recovery Tracker, a joint project between the Wuppertal Institute, E3G, and national experts, has been analysing Recovery and Resilience Plans (RRPs) to see whether they live up to this ambition.
 Our independent assessment of national recovery plans uses a methodology that seeks to mirror the Climate Tracking Methodology set out in the RRF Regulation, combined with information on individual measures provided by national experts.
 Our data and results are available on our website www.GreenRecoveryTracker.org.

-This background briefing summarizes three key insights from our analytical work on recovery measures in 15 EU countries to date and outlines recommendations based on those:
+This background briefing summarizes three key insights from our analytical work on recovery and resilience measures in 15 EU countries to date and outlines recommendations based on those:

 - Many national recovery plans are in danger of missing the 37% climate spending target.
 The Commission’s review of the plans is a crucial moment for realigning the EU with a green recovery, and the Commission should not hesitate to scrutinize member state submissions closely.